moq-wg/moq-transport/draft-lcurley-warp.md

 ## OBJECT {#message-object}
-A OBJECT message contains a byte slice associated with a specified track, as well as associated metadata required to deliver, cache, and forward it.
+A OBJECT message contains a range of contiguous bytes from from the specified track, as well as associated metadata required to deliver, cache, and forward it.

 The format of the OBJECT message is as follows: